 RESIDENCY PROGRAMS AND APPLICATIONS

 Marble House Project is a multi-disciplinary artist residency program that fosters collaboration & the exchange of ideas by providing an environment for artists across disciplines to live and work side by side.
 Our residency program is uniquely curated to bring together a diverse group of artists to facilitate exchange of different expertise, histories, techniques and perspectives.
 With a focus on conservation of natural resources, integration of small-scale organic food production and the arts, residents sustain their growth by cultivating and participating in the surrounding grounds, working on their artistic vision and forging partnerships within the community.
 Marble House Project is founded on the belief that the act of creating, whether in the studio or in nature, is how human potential expands and community thrives.
 Please scroll down to find out which residency program is best for you.
 Deadline to apply is midnight, December 31, 2017.
 All applicants will be notified by email on or before February 15th, 2018.
-The application fee is $30 and the cost to attend is $200 per adult.
+The application fee is $30.
+There are no other costs associated with the residency program.

 Family Friendly Residency

 The family friendly residency will take place July 16th through August 1st, 2018.